-As harvest approaches plants begin to dry down from the lowest leaf up and from the leaf tips downward, one leaf at a time.
-We harvest when top 4 leaves are still mostly green.
+As harvest approaches, plants begin to dry down from the lowest leaf up and from the leaf tips downward, one leaf at a time.
+We harvest when the top 4 leaves are still mostly green.
 Most gardeners use a spade, fork, or shovel to harvest their garlic crop.
 Depending on soil type and the variety of garlic, it is possible to simply harvest by pulling the garlic up while holding the plant close to the soil.
 Commerical growers or those with larger crops often use an undercutting bar attachment with a tractor (or horse).
-Bundle plants in-groups of five to ten plants and hang inside, out of direct sunlight and with good air circulation.
+Bundle plants in groups of five to ten plants and hang out of direct sunlight and where there is good air circulation.
 Don’t leave freshly dug bulbs in direct sunlight for more than a few minutes or they may sunburn (literally cook).
 The plants and bulbs cure completely in 3 to 4 weeks in dry climates, but may need fans and heat sources in wet climates.
 Check clove wrappers inside bulb to make sure they are dry.
 When completely cured the neck may be cut about one-half inch above the bulb without any moisture being apparent.
 We trim the roots and necks to one-half inch length and store in netted onion bags or ventilated crates.

 Garlic drying under cover.
 Flagging marks varieties.

 Store your crop in a cool and dark place.
 Basements or heated garages are a good bet.
 Otherwise, a dark and cool part of the house will work.
 Never store garlic in a refrigerator as it will begin to sprout quickly.
 Most garlic stores well at room temperature.
 For long storage 45-55 degrees is optimal.
 Humidity between 50%-70% is preferred to slow dehydration.